bhisaac/5eFP/5eFP-SRD.md

 #### Verbal (V)

-Most spells require the chanting of mystic words.
+Some spells require the chanting of mystic words.
 The words themselves aren’t the source of the spell’s power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
-Thus, a character who is gagged or in an area of silence, such as one created by the silence spell, can’t cast a spell with a verbal component.
+Thus, a character who is gagged or in an area of silence, such as one created by the _silence_ spell, can’t cast a spell with a verbal component.

 #### Somatic (S)